-Signatories shall use their Sport System Assessment as described in Article 5 and the Education Pool as established in Article 6 to determine the program objectives of the Education Program.
-The Education Program shall be evidence informed and based on Education theory.
+Signatories shall use their Sport System Assessment Analysis as described in Article 5 and the Education Pool as established in Article 6 to determine the program objectives scope of the Education Program.
+The Education Program Shall be evidence informed and based on Education theory and have clear objectives.